-Treats certain types of seizures, called partial seizures, in people who have epilepsy.
-Also treats pain caused by shingles (postherpetic neuralgia).
+Treats certain types of seizures.
+Also treats Restless Legs Syndrome (RLS) and pain caused by shingles (postherpetic neuralgia).

 There may be other brand names for this medicine.